-As of June 30, 2010, we had the following outstanding interest rate derivatives related to interest rate risk:
+As of September 30, 2010, we had the following outstanding interest rate derivatives related to interest rate risk:

-Number of

-Interest Rate Derivative Instruments 1 Notional Amount
+Interest Rate Derivative Number of Instruments Notional Amount

-Interest Rate Swaps \$ 693.3 million
+Interest Rate Swaps 4 \$ 692.9 million

-Interest Rate Caps 3 \$ 386.7 million
+Interest Rate Caps 3 \$ 385.8 million

-The carrying value of our interest rate swap agreements, at fair value, is included within other liabilities and was \$22.5 million and \$13.0 million at June 30, 2010 and December 31, 2009, respectively.
+The carrying value of our interest rate swap agreements, at fair value, is included within other liabilities and was \$24.8 million and \$13.0 million at September 30, 2010 and December 31, 2009, respectively.
 At December 31, 2009, we also had interest rate swaps with a carrying value of \$0.3 million within deferred costs and other assets.
-The interest rate cap agreements were of no net value at June 30, 2010 and December 31, 2009 and we generally do not apply hedge accounting to these arrangements.
-The total gross accumulated other comprehensive loss related to our derivative activities, including our share of the other comprehensive loss from joint venture properties, approximated \$40.1 million and \$52.3 million as of June 30, 2010 and December 31, 2009, respectively.
+The interest rate cap agreements were of no net value at September 30, 2010 and December 31, 2009 and we generally do not apply hedge accounting to these arrangements.
+The total gross accumulated other comprehensive loss related to our derivative activities, including our share of the other comprehensive loss from joint venture properties, approximated \$56.6 million and \$52.3 million as of September 30, 2010 and December 31, 2009, respectively.

 We are also exposed to fluctuations in foreign exchange rates on financial instruments which are denominated in foreign currencies, primarily in Japan and Europe.
-We use currency forward contracts to manage our exposure to changes in foreign exchange rates on certain Yen and Euro-denominated receivables and investments.
-Currency forward contracts involve fixing the USD-Yen or USD-Euro exchange rate for delivery of a specified amount of foreign currency on a specified date.
+We use currency forward contracts to manage our exposure to changes in foreign exchange rates on certain Yen and Euro-denominated receivables and net investments.
+Currency forward contracts involve fixing the Yen-USD or Euro-USD exchange rate for delivery of a specified amount of foreign currency on a specified date.
 The currency forward contracts are typically cash settled in US dollars for their fair value at or close to their settlement date.
-We entered into USD-Yen forward contracts during 2009 for approximately ¥3 billion that we expect to receive through April 2011 at an average exchange rate of 97.1 USD:JPY.
-We entered into USD-Yen forward contracts during 2010 for an additional ¥1.7 billion that we expect to receive through October 2012 at an average exchange rate of 89.0 USD:JPY.
-Approximately ¥2.0 billion remains as of June 30, 2010 for both the 2009 and 2010 contracts.
-The June 30, 2010 liability balance related to these forwards was \$0.5 million and is included in other liabilities and accrued distributions.
-We have reflected the changes in fair value for these forward contracts in earnings.
-The underlying currency adjustments on the foreign-denominated receivables are also reflected in income and generally offset the amounts in earnings for these forward contracts.
-We entered into a USD-Euro forward contract during the first quarter of 2010 for approximately €95.0 million at an exchange rate of 1.41 EUR:USD as a net investment hedge.
-The changes in fair value of the net investment hedge, which matures on July 31, 2010, are recorded to other comprehensive income (loss), of which the total amount was \$18.0 million as of June 30, 2010, and is included in deferred costs and other assets.
+We entered into Yen-USD forward contracts during 2009 for approximately ¥3 billion that we expect to receive through April 2011 at an average exchange rate of 97.1 JPY:USD.
+We entered into Yen-USD forward contracts during 2010 for an additional ¥1.7 billion that we expect to receive through October 2012 at an average exchange rate of 89.0 JPY:USD.
+Approximately ¥1.9 billion remains as of September 30, 2010 for both the 2009 and 2010 contracts.
+The September 30, 2010 liability balance related to these forwards was \$1.6 million and is included in other liabilities and accrued distributions.
+We have reflected the changes in fair value for these forward contracts.
+During the third quarter of 2010, we entered into two Euro-USD forward contracts with an aggregate €200.0 million notional value maturing on June 30, 2011 which were designated as net investment hedges.
+The September 30, 2010 liability balance related to these forward contracts with an aggregate designated as net investment hedges.
+The September 30, 2010 liability balance related to these forward contracts with an aggregate €200.0 million notional value maturing on June 30, 2011 which were designated as net investment hedges.
+The September 30, 2010 liability balance related to these forwards was \$11.0 million and is included in other liabilities and accrued distributions.
+We apply hedge accounting and the changes in fair value for these forward contract